 Kutztown is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,028 people and two constituent neighborhoods, Kutztown is the 294th largest community in Pennsylvania.
-Much of the housing stock in Kutztown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Kutztown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Kutztown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kutztown is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Kutztown who work in office and administrative support (12.08%), sales jobs (9.62%), and teaching (9.38%).
+Overall, Kutztown is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Kutztown who work in office and administrative support (13.67%), teaching (10.82%), and food service (9.64%).

 Also of interest is that Kutztown has more people living here who work in computers and math than 95% of the places in the US.